developersCradle/data-structures-algorithms-and-java-multithreading-concurrency-performance-optimization/11 Calculating Time complexity of a Linear Algorithm (Big O)/README.md

 <img src="calculatingLinear.JPG" alt="calculating linear" width="600"/>

-1. We calculate Time Complexity of thi Algorithm.
+1. We calculate Time Complexity of this Algorithm.
 This one finds sum of natural numbers.

 2. To calculate **For** loop time complexity, we do as following: